 Enable MMS Messaging

 If MMS messaging is enabled, but still not able to send pictures, then it may be your weak cellular network that is causing the problem.
-As to send pictures, you need to have a stable cellular network.
+To send pictures, you need to have a stable cellular network.
 So, go to the area where there is good coverage and again try to send pictures.

 Still, the problem persists?
 Then, reset your iPhone network settings to reset Wi-Fi and cellular connection and then, start again from scratch.